Aldia

 All of man is within a false life.
 But, is it truly wrong?
 A false life manufactured.
 But… it is a surprisingly kind and sweet world.
 Hollow, do you really want to release the yoke and break the falsehoods, even so?

 The researcher presents his case plainly during our encounters.
 He cannot remember the last time he has seen someone reach one of the primal bonfires, and initially only takes interest in us with amused curiosity.
 But he nonetheless hopes that we go beyond this midpoint in our journey, directing us to meet Vendrick.
 To him, we are a Hollow regardless of appearance.
 After all, a Hollow is all we are: a ragged, aged corpse which has lost its true soul.
 Instead, he distinguishes us from the “heartbroken” sort who have given mind and body to escape adversity in one form or another.
-We have proven our hearts strong after reaching the Undead Crypt where the King resides, so he is happy to indulge us with his knowledge of the first sin, all the while questioning our own will in this journey and what it really means to be a king.
-When we reunite at the Dragon Shrine, he shifts gears to questioning how wrong the gods’ lie really is, ultimately leaving us to seek the Throne of Wants and what lies at the end of the two paths stemming from it.
+We have proven our hearts strong after reaching the Undead Crypt where the king resides, so he is happy to indulge us with his knowledge of the first sin, all the while questioning our own will in this journey and what it really means to be a king.
+When we reunite at the Dragon Shrine, he shifts gears to questioning how wrong the gods’ lie really is, ultimately leaving us to seek the Throne of Want and what lies at the end of the two paths stemming from it.

 When was the last time someone who reached this place appeared?
 Hollow.
 Do you want to try surpassing the curse?
 Then challenge the trials, the very mission that was imposed on Hollows.
 Unless you are a heartbroken person who has given up on everything.